myklst/tflint-ruleset-myklst/docs/rules/terraform_required_tags.md

 # terraform_required_tags

-This rule checks that all Terraform resources with a `tags` block include the required tag keys defined in the rule configuration.
-It supports both direct tag maps and `merge()` expressions, specifically allowing `merge(local.tags, {...})`, and will evaluate and combine all tag keys before validating them.
-If `local.tags` is missing, it reports an issue.
+This rule checks whether all Terraform resources with `tags` attribute had included the required tag keys as defined in the rule configuration.
+It will perform the checking even when the value is exact value(object/list), using local variable, using terraform function `merge()` or `concat()` together with the local variable.
 Additionally, for AWS resources, it enforces the presence of a `Name` tag.
-Unsupported expressions or function calls in tags will trigger a warning.
-Resources listed in the excluded list are skipped.
+Unsupported expressions or function calls in tags will be ignored.

 ## Configuration